published on March 15th, 2016

 processing pieces of Idris code in smaller chunks.
 It ends up making a

-few calls to the elabVal
+few calls to the elabVal and elabREPL (which is a wrapper with

-a catch around elabVal
+a catch around elabVal) functions.

 All in all, we've basically looked a bit more at how the elaborator ends up being invoked, but not at how it really works.
 Unfortunately, the latter is really a bit beyond of the scope of these blog posts (at least for now), where I try to familiarize myself with the Idris code base bit by bit.
 The design and implementation paper (PDF) by Edwin Brady goes into some details of how elaboration works, I am not yet confident to explore this topic here.